reflux/refluxjs/README.md

 }
 ```

-`Reflux.all` always passes the last arguments which a listenable emitted to your callback.
+`Reflux.all` always passes the last arguments that a listenable emitted to your callback, discarding subsequent emits.
 Arguments are passed in order.
-This means that the first argument which the callback receives, is the set of arguments which was emitted by the first listenable that was passed to `Reflux.all`.
+This means that the first argument which the callback receives, is the set of arguments which was emitted by the first listenable that was passed to `Reflux.all` and so on for the other arguments.

 #### Comparison with Flux's `waitFor()`

 The `Reflux.all` functionality is similar to Flux's `waitFor()`, but differs in a few aspects:

+* Composed listenables may be reused by other stores
+* Composed listenables always emit asynchronously
- - actions and stores may emit multiple times before the composed listenable (`theTide` in the example above) emits
+* Actions and stores may emit multiple times before the composed listenable (`theTide` in the example above) emits
- - action and store callbacks are not executed in a single *synchronous* iteration
+* Action and store callbacks are not executed in a single *synchronous* iteration
- - composed listenables always emit asynchronously

 ## Colophon